robertmaxwilliams/max-website/blog/2018-11-1-Emacs-Custom-Syntax.md

 And now I can use it:

     (defun5 add-one (a)
                  (1+ a))

-    >> You defined FOO to be a fuction!
+    >> You defined ADD-ONE to be a fuction!
 Good job!

-Which all good, except that emacs doesn't highlight defun5 as a keyword, and it doesn't highlight add-one as a function name.
-This makes it hard to parse code that uses these custom `defun`-like constructs.
-I looked in the syntax file for `lisp-mode` (`lisp-mode.el`) and found the following
+Which is all good, except that emacs doesn't highlight `defun5` as a keyword, and it doesn't highlight add-one as a function name.
+This makes it hard to visually parse code that uses these custom defun-like constructs.
+I looked in the syntax file for `lisp-mode` (`lisp-mode.el`) and found the following code:
-code:

     (list nil
          (purecopy (concat "^\\s-*("